derekkraan/horde/guides/libcluster.md

 Horde doesn't provide functionality to set up your cluster, we recommend you use [`libcluster`](https://hexdocs.pm/libcluster/readme.html) for this purpose.

-There are two strategies you can use to integrate libcluster with Horde:
+There are three strategies you can use to integrate libcluster with Horde:

+## Automatic Cluster Membership

+When starting a `Horde.Registry` or `Horde.DynamicSupervisor`, setting the `members` option to have a value of `:auto` will automate membership management.
+In this mode, all visible nodes will be initially added to the cluster.
+In addition, any new nodes that become visible will be automatically added and any nodes that shut down will be automatically removed.

 ## Static Cluster Membership